Upcoming Youth Council Events

 Are you between the ages of 16 and 30?
 Then the team here at Toronto and Region Conservation Authority (TRCA) wants to hear what you have to say about environmental issues.

-TRCA’s new Youth Council is designed to give young people in the Toronto region a way to come together to identify issues that matter to you, and give you the tools to take real action.
+TRCA’s Youth Council is designed to give young people in the Toronto region a way to come together to identify issues that matter to you, and give you the tools to take real action.

 Council members set their own annual goals, as well as continue on longer term projects started by previous Youth Council Executives and help move forward important TRCA work.